SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

 In the above script, the optimizatoin is repeated for five times with random intial conditions.⋅

 ## MATLAB runtime execution
-As mentioned in the [lesson on basics of MATLAB compilation] (https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example), we need to compile the matlab script on a machine with license.
+We need to compile the matlab script on a machine with license.
 At present, we don't have license for matlab on OSG-Conect.
-On a⋅ machine with matlab license, invoke the compiler `mcc`.
+On a⋅machine with matlab license, invoke the compiler `mcc`.
 It is important to turn off all⋅ graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this⋅ program as a single-threaded application (-singleCompThread).
-The flag -m means `c` language translation during compilation.⋅
+The flag -m means `c` language translation during compilation.

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm SA_Opt.m

 would produce the files: `SA_Opt, run_SA_Opt.sh, mccExcludedFiles.log and readme.txt`.
 The file `SA_Opt`⋅
 is the compiled binary file that we would like to run on OSG Connect.⋅

+Check  further details of compilation process in the [lesson on basics of MATLAB compilation] (https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example), we need to compile the matlab script on a machine with license.

 ## Job execution and submission files